 Contact A Minneapolis Identity Theft Lawyer

 An investigation into or a charge of identity theft is very serious because a federal conviction can lead to very harsh consequences.
 If you are being investigated for identity theft, it is imperative for you to seek the representation of a defense lawyer who understands how to fight against federal charges.
-To learn more about how the Speas Law Firm, P.A. can help you, call 612-333-6160 to request a initial consultation.
+To learn more about how the Speas Law Firm, P.A., can help you, call 612-333-6160 to request an initial consultation.